-Enhance Board diversity Since 2011, women have comprised no less than 25%-and since 2017, no less than 30%-of our Board.
-We adopted revised Corporate Governance Guidelines in September 2019 which codified our existing practices in respect of Board nominees by requiring that diverse candidates, including without limitation minorities and women, be included in any pool from which the Nominating and Corporate Governance Committee considers and selects nominees for a director opening.
-Enhance disclosure relating to Corporate Social Responsibility ("CSR") metrics and their integration into our business Corporate citizenship has always been a key element of our corporate purpose.
-Our approach to CSR is informed by our commitment to compliance, safety and sustainability and our strong culture of inquiry, advocacy and engagement.
-In 2019, we published our second Corporate Responsibility Report, available at www.alkermes.com/responsibility , which details our commitment to corporate responsibility and the manner in which we have integrated environmental, social and governance considerations into our company purpose and all aspects of our business.
-For highlights of our 2019 CSR activities, please see our report and the discussion in this proxy statement in the section entitled "Corporate Social Responsibility" beginning on page 37 of this proxy statement.
-In 2020, we included objectives related to CSR in our annual corporate objectives and short-term incentive plan for our named executive officers.
+Enhance Board diversity Since 2011, women have comprised no less than 25% of our Board.
+In September 2019, the Board revised our Corporate Governance Guidelines to further codify our existing practices in respect of Board nominees, such as requiring that diverse candidates, including candidates who are women and candidates from underrepresented communities, be included in any pool from which the Nominating and Corporate Governance Committee considers and selects nominees for a director opening.
+As the Board continues its ongoing refreshment efforts into 2021, it will continue to seek new director candidates who can further contribute to the diversity of the Board.
+Enhance disclosure relating to ESG metrics and their integration into our business In July 2020, we published our third Corporate Responsibility Report, available on the Responsibility section of our website at www.alkermes.com , which details our commitment to corporate responsibility and sustainability and the manner in which we have integrated ESG considerations into our company purpose and all aspects of our business.
+For highlights of our recent ESG activities, please see our report and the discussion in the section entitled " Corporate Responsibility and Sustainability " beginning on page 43 of this proxy statement.
+In 2020 and 2021, we included objectives related to corporate responsibility and ESG matters in our annual corporate objectives and short-term incentive plan for our named executive officers.

-We intend to continue to engage with shareholders to solicit and consider their views on our corporate governance practices, corporate social responsibility and other matters of interest, and we invite you to reach out to our Investor Relations team at financial@alkermes.com with any suggestions, comments or questions at any time.
+We intend to continue to engage with shareholders to solicit and consider their views on our corporate governance practices, our corporate responsibility and sustainability initiatives and other matters of interest, and we invite you to reach out to our Investor Relations team at investor_relations@alkermes.com with any suggestions, comments or inquiries at any time.
+Shareholder proposals, nominations and other notifications required under the Companies Act or our Articles of Association should not be sent to this e-mail address, but rather should be delivered as set forth in this proxy statement, our Articles of Association and/or in the Companies Act, as applicable.